 Design, Build & Test Rocket Engines with This Revolutionary Simulator

-Meco Rocket Simulator is a gamified engineering tool that allows you to simulate rocket engines hands-on.
-Design engine cooling, injectors, nozzles, and more.
-Accuracy tested against data from real-life rocket engines.
+Meco Rocket Simulator is an interactive engineering tool that allows you to simulate rocket engines hands-on.
+You can design engine cooling, injectors, nozzles, and more.
+We verify Meco’s accuracy with data from real-life rocket engines

 Kickstarter Funded!